 In the case of a power outage, a portable generator can be a lifesaver.
-However, while more people embrace portable backup generators, others still keep wondering if they can power a house.
+However, while more people embrace portable backup generators, others still wonder if they can power a house.

 A portable generator can run most, if not all, appliances in your house.
 It depends on its wattage and your power needs.
-You can connect the generator using a transfer switch or interlock device through which you can power your entire home circuit.
+You can connect the generator using a transfer switch or interlock device to power your home circuit.

 Don’t agonize over how you’re going to do it.
 This article will guide you step by step on how you can run a house using a portable generator.
-You’ll also get safety tips for the whole operation so you can protect yourself and everyone else that could otherwise be hurt by mishandling.
+You’ll also get safety tips for the whole operation to protect yourself and everyone else who could otherwise be hurt by mishandling.

-A transfer switch changes the source of electricity from the main grid to the backup generator.
-It could be automatic like those used in businesses with standby generators, or it can be manual where you power it after connecting your portable generator.
+A transfer switch changes the source of electricity from the primary grid to the backup generator.
+It could be automatic like those used in businesses with standby generators or manual, where you power it after connecting your portable generator.

 You need a manual transfer switch because:

-- It helps to isolate the circuits you don’t need to power and connects to the circuits you need electricity to go through.
+- It helps to isolate the circuits you don’t need to power and connects to the circuits you need electricity.
 This prevents overloading and waste of backup power.

 - It separates the house and generator from the main grid to prevent electricity back feeding to the main grid.
-This prevents fires and hurting of the electricity personnel that may be repairing somewhere in the grid system.
+This prevents fires and hurts the electricity personnel that may be repairing somewhere in the grid system.

-- In case the main grid starts supplying your house with electricity, no fires can erupt because of the double-power sources.
+- If the primary grid starts supplying your house with electricity, no fires can erupt because of the double-power sources.

-- It enables ease of connection of generator power to your appliances without running numerous cords.
+- It enables the connection of generator power to your appliances without running numerous cords.

-- It’s the easiest and safest way to power appliances like the well pump and furnace.
+- It’s the easiest and safest way to power appliances like a pump and furnaces.